If you’re looking for small cat breeds, we’ve got a treat for you!

 While large domestic cats rock, you might want a cat breed that stays small to cuddle them in your arms.

-If that’s so, keep on reading to discover the 7 tiniest cat breeds that will steal your heart.
+If that’s so, keep reading to discover the 7 tiniest cat breeds that will steal your heart.

 They fill your house and life with joy and make it easy to face the days when you have trouble getting out of bed.